sgp715/Audiophile/README.md

   $ docker build -t audiophile .
   ```
 ## Run
-  * To run the a container from the image
+  * To run the a container from the image (NOTE: this will take a while because it scrapes everything initially; be patient :) )
   ```
   $ docker run --name phile -p 0.0.0.0:[PORT]:80 audiophile -d
   ```